-Concluding part I, the following three pages graphically present the Planning Vision Concept to convey a sense of site use and the scale of the development footprint.
+Concluding part I, the following pages graphically present the planning vision concept (figures 13-15) and existing conditions (figure 16) to convey a sense of site use and the scale of the development footprint.
 Actual design will vary based on site constraints, resource conditions, ongoing consultation, and funding availability.